Tomorrow's Warhol, today.

 Identifying established blue-chip artists whose current market values underestimate their long-term significance.
 AI-run: updated continuously and constantly improving.

-Rank | Artist | Key Value Gap |
+| Rank | Artist | Key Value Gap |

-1 | James Turrell | Roden Crater completion nears, promising renewed interest.
-Despite immense institutional validation, auction activity is limited, creating a value gap.
-Prices lag peers. |
+| 1 | James Turrell | Despite immense institutional validation, auction activity is limited.
+Roden Crater completion could catalyze market interest.
+Prices lag behind peers. |

-2 | Frank Stella | Prices are down 30% from their peak.
-Major museum shows continue, signalling institutional support.
-Primary market remains strong. |
+| 2 | Frank Stella | Prices are down 30% from peak despite continued museum interest.
+Primary market remains strong.
+A major retrospective is a potential catalyst. |

 Artist Analysis